KandiyIIT/SBGen/README.md

 		PRINT_SBOX(sbox.value());
 ```

-See SBGenTool and tests as a source of examples.
+See SBGenTool and tests as a source of examples and SBgen Wiki pages.

 # Installation #